Red Hat System Administration I (RH 124)

-- Locate and accurately interpret relevant system log files for troubleshooting purposes.
+- Locate and accurately interpret logs of system events for troubleshooting purposes.

-- Configure basic IPv4 networking on Red Hat Enterprise Linux systems.
+- Configure network interfaces and settings on Red Hat Enterprise Linux servers.

-- Archive files and copy them from one system to another.
+- Archive and copy files from one system to another.

 - Download, install, update, and manage software packages from Red Hat and yum package repositories.

-- Access and inspect existing file systems on a Red Hat Enterprise Linux system.
+- Access, inspect, and use existing file systems on storage attached to a Linux server.